GP2Engine/SimpleSpeedo/README.md

 on a map (powered by Google Maps API) markings that represent all the places that you and other users exceeded the predetermined speed limit.

 * # To be done #
-App will receive a new icon and SimpleSpeedo will be added as its name.
+-App will receive a new icon and SimpleSpeedo will be added as its name.

-Optimizations on GPS usage.
+-Optimizations on GPS usage.

-Custom/Dynamic speed limits.
+-Custom/Dynamic speed limits.

-Connection to Firebase.
+-Connection to Firebase.